dbreese/fitfamconnect/DATAMODEL.md

 - A location is owned by a single member who is as an "Owner" member type.
 - Each gym has a unique 6-alpha-numeric gym code that is randomly assigned to it.
 This code is used by members to join the gym.
+- lastBillingRunDate - The UTC date/time the last billing run was performed.

 # Location